Squid-Logic/GoLang-Chat/README.md

 2. **Build the Server**:

-   Ensure you have Go installed (installation instructions).
+   Ensure you have Go installed.
 Then, build the server:

    ```sh
    go build -o server ./server